Sandbag’s EU ETS simulator

 The cap of the EU ETS defines the maximum amount of tonnes of CO2 that can be emitted each year.
 This cap decreases year after year by a certain amount of allowances, defined by the Linear Reduction Factor (LRF).
 The LRF is calculated so that the reduction target is reached in 2030.

-What is the Market Stability Reserve withdrawal rate?
+What are the Market Stability Reserve design options?

 The Market Stability Reserve (MSR) was set up in 2019 to reduce the surplus of allowances.
-Every year, if the total number of allowances in circulation (TNAC) exceeds the upper threshold, the MSR withdraws a number of allowances that would otherwise be auctioned.
+Every year, if the total number of allowances in circulation (TNAC) exceeds the upper threshold (833 million), the MSR withdraws a number of allowances that would otherwise be auctioned.
 Each year that the TNAC falls below the lower threshold, the MSR releases 100 million allowances (until it runs out).
 This is shown by selected the “current ETS” option in the simulator.

-The current lower and upper thresholds are 400 million and 833 million, respectively.
-However, the MSR will soon be reviewed and these values may change.
-In the simulator we consider one possible change that Sandbag is advocating for (low thresholds option): the lower and upper thresholds are set at 0 and 100 million respectively, plus the cumulated aviation demand excluded from TNAC calculation.
+In the simulator, we consider one possible change that Sandbag is advocating for (low thresholds option): the lower and upper thresholds are set at 0 and 100 million respectively, plus the cumulated aviation demand excluded from TNAC calculation.
 This option also includes the new rules for the cancellation of allowances as well as an extra buffer for the MSR, set to 132 million allowances.

 Which combination of parameters is the most desirable?